Diversity and Inclusion

 - Why Are All the Black Kids Sitting (Beverly Tatum)

-The School will do everything we can to support the needs of our students.
+The School is committed to supporting the wellness of our students, working to address concerns shared by student leaders, and empowering our students to become self-directed professionals.
 We encourage you to connect with one of the support resources below, if they meet your current needs.

 Faculty and professional staff can contact the Employee Assistance Program.

 Drexel University encourages anyone who has been affected by or witnessed discrimination, harassment or bias to immediately report the incident to the Office for Institutional Equity and Inclusive Culture by calling 215.895.1405 or emailing EIC@drexel.edu at any time.